-The PUD Plan proposes two access points - one to SE 73rd Avenue, and one to SE Hwy 42 via the St. Mark Church, wherein each is proposed as a full access.
+The PUD Plan proposes three access points to SE 73rd Avenue, wherein the north entrance will be emergency access, but the two southern access points will be functionally full access points.
 SE 73rd Avenue, however, is identified as a Major Local roadway with a substandard ±50-foot wide right-of-way and is currently encountering design issues with its intersection to the south at SE Hwy 42.
-SE Hwy 42 is identified as an Arterial roadway, also with a substandard right-of-way; SE Hwy 42 extends east-to-west across the southeast Marion County, and the road is slated to be extended west to crossover I-75 to connect to the Marion Oaks development by County's Transportation Improvement Plan, with completion expected with Fiscal Years 2025-2026 and 2026-2027.

 Traffic Study for the PUD has not been submitted; however, a Traffic Methodology was recently approved and the study is being undertaken at this time.
-According to the DRC Traffic Review (Attachment C), the proposed changes are expected to significantly increase traffic volumes in the surrounding area.
+According to the DRC Traffic Review (Attachment D), the proposed changes are expected to significantly increase traffic volumes in the surrounding area.
 Initial traffic projections are listed below in Table E.

 TABLE E. GENERAL TRIP GENERATION ESTIMATES

-ITE Developme Average Annual Trips
+ITE Development Average Annual Trips

-Code nt Daily AM Peak-Hour PM Peak-Hour
+Code Amount / Daily AM Peak-Hour PM Peak-Hour